Skip to main content

 • DeviceC without monitoring

-Then you change the settings on Job #2 and run it from RC#2 with monitoring enabled.
-The end result will be:
+Then you change the settings on Job#2 and run it from RC#2 with monitoring enabled.
+The end result is:

 • DeviceA with monitoring on RC#1